Skip to content Skip to footer navigation

 • Multi-cookers have become much more sophisticated and can be a great investment

-• We've seen leading brands like Dyson fail when trying to combine multiple functions in a single appliance
+• We've seen leading brands like Dyson miss the mark when trying to combine multiple functions in a single appliance

 An appliance that performs more than one function is great if it works.
 In our increasingly smaller homes, saving space (and potentially money) by combining two or more products seems like a no-brainer – and we've seen some great examples of multifunction appliances that are genuinely good buys.